 Application for Associate, General and Student Membership does not require a proposer or a seconder.
-Application for Student Membership must be supported by an application form signed by an authorized representative of the educational institution in which the student is pursuing his studies and endorsed by the Official Chop.
+Application for Student Membership must be supported by an application form together with a copy of the applicant’s student identity card.

 Application for Corporate Membership does not require a proposer or a seconder but must be supported by an application form signed by an authorized representative of the applicant organization and endorsed by the Corporate Seal.

-Associate Members, General Members and Student Members can apply for membership in other grades when they have attained the respective requirements & academic qualifications appropriate to such grades.
+Associate Members, General Members and Student Members can apply for membership in other grades when they have attained the respective requirements and academic qualifications appropriate to such grades.

 Any applicant who is aggrieved by the decision of the Membership Committee may appeal to the Council.
 An appeal must be in writing stating in full the grounds of the appeal and must be lodged with the Council within 14 days of receipt of the Committee’s notification letter.
 The Council’s decision on the appeal shall be final.